microbit-matt-hillsdon/pxt-simx-sample/simx/README.md

 npm run dev
 ```

-This will start a development server.
-Make note of the localhost URL and port number.
-For these instructions we will assume `http://localhost:5173`
+This command will begin hosting your _simx_ locally.
+Make note of the localhost URL and port number, as you'll need them to configure MakeCode to load the simulator from that address.
+For the purposes of this guide, we will assume the URL is `http://localhost:5173`.

 ### Register your extension with the pxt-microbit target